10 Reasons Customers Choose Competitors’ Brands

 1. Better Pricing & Perceived Value

-Customers Often Switch for Cost Savings or Better Value
+Customers Often Switch for Cost Savings & Perceived Value

 In a world where the cost of living is rising, shoppers are hyper-sensitive to pricing.
 Does anyone else feel the sting when they see cheaper alternatives?